Chermside, Queensland: Geography

-Chermside is a key destination along Queensland Transport's future Northern Busway, and home to Westfield Chermside, the largest Westfield shopping centre in Australia, with a three-storey Myer and a 16 screen cinema complex.
+Chermside is a key destination along Queensland Transport's future Northern Busway, and home to Westfield Chermside, the second largest Westfield shopping centre in Australia, with a three-storey Myer and a 16 screen cinema complex.

 History

 The Chermside area was first settled by Europeans in the late 19th century.
 The first plot of land was sold on 23 May 1866, and the population has progressively increased since with a significant increase with the post-war residential development.

 When the Gympie goldrush started in 1867, many travellers heading north would run into trouble at a creek in present-day Chermside.
 Because of this waterway, Chermside was first known as Downfall Creek.

-In November 1868 Cobb & Co. stagecoaches began to travel through the area on the way to the goldfields at Gympie.
+In November 1868, Cobb & Co. stagecoaches began to travel through the area on the way to the goldfields at Gympie.

 A United Methodist Free church opened on Sunday 11 August 1878 on the corner of Gympie Road and Banfield Street, (then Church Street, approx 27.3818°S 153.0230°E).
-In 1926 a more central site was purchased on the south-east corner of Gympie Road and Hamilton Road and the church building was relocated to the new site and renovated.
+In 1926, a more central site was purchased on the south-east corner of Gympie Road and Hamilton Road and the church building was relocated to the new site and renovated.
 It was replaced by a brick church which opened on 30 September 1950.
 It became part of the Uniting Church in 1977.
 This brick church was demolished in 2004, probably because the current Chermside-Kedron Community Church (a Uniting Church) in Chermside on the north-western corner of Gympie Road and Rode Road had opened on 23 September 2001.

 Downfall Creek State School opened on 9 July 1900.
 In 1903, it was renamed Chermside State School.
 It closed in December 1996.
 It was on the north-western corner of the intersection of Gympie Road and Rode Road (27.3930°S 153.0306°E).

-In 1904 the district's name was changed to Chermside after the Governor of Queensland, Sir Herbert Chermside.
+In 1904, the district's name was changed to Chermside after the Governor of Queensland, Sir Herbert Chermside.

 Regular Anglican services commenced circa 1906 in the public hall (School of Arts) on the corner of Gympie Road and Hall Street.
-In January 1913 land was purchased in Hamilton Road to build an Anglican church.
+In January 1913, land was purchased in Hamilton Road to build an Anglican church.
 A stump-capping ceremony was held on St James' Day 25 July 1914.
 The first service was held on 11 October 1914.
 The official dedication of All Saints Anglican Church by Archbishop St Clair Donaldson was held on 15 November 1914.
 The foundation stone of the present church building was laid by Archbishop Reginald Halse on Sunday 11 December 1960.
 The church was extended in 1996.